cu-swe4s-fall-2023/assignment-2-python-refresher-ggionet1/README.md

 # python-refresher

 Updated my_utils.py to define a function to return an array with desired values from a given column, given that the row has satisfied a specified condition.
 I then uploaded a csv (Agrofood_co2_emissions.csv), which will later be important for the project.
+Updated print_fires.py to extract forest fires in the United States